sizeofvoid/libopeninput/doc/user/index.rst

 Users and Developers
 --------------------

-Please use the side-bar to nagivate through the various documentation items.
+Please use the side-bar to navigate through the various documentation items.

 -----------------
 API documentation